 Dandelion bread isn’t what most people think it’s going to be like.
-It’s a dense bread, like banana or zucchini bread – but with a light, slightly sweet flavor that’s almost like a standard white bread.
-I think its the best of both worlds.
-Ken loved it, too!
+It’s a dense bread, like pound cake, actually – with a light, slightly sweet flavor.
 Other than the actual gathering of the dandelion petals, the recipe is very easy to make.
 If you’re awash in a sea of yellow outside, turn those weeds into treats!

 Last fall, a friend gave me this recipe, and I’ve been wanting to try it ever since.
 Imagine my joy when one fine morning my lawn had turned completely yellow with dandelions.
 The original recipe was published online by Walnut Acres, but that website keep redirecting me away from the page to a dubious domain-parking site.
 So, rather than send you there, I will give them credit and keep the recipe here.